-During this difficult time, we are all struggling to get our daily dose of nature.
-We want to help everyone enjoy wildlife and connect with the wild places around them.
+The Wild At Home project was initiated during the Coronavirus lockdown, when we were all struggling to get our daily dose of nature.
+The aim was to help everyone enjoy wildlife and connect with the wild places around them.

-Our #WildAtHome project aims to help bring you closer to wildlife in the safety of your home.
-Each week we'll be sharing loads of ideas and inspiration on how to stay wild whilst remaining safe at home.
-We'll also be putting lots of resources and information here on this page as well as setting you a weekly art/craft challenge!
-Most importantly, we want you to share your #WildAtHome experiences with us, so please do make sure you're following us on Twitter, Facebook and Instagram or contact us via e-mail and let us know what you've been up to, show us your pictures or photos and tell us how you've been keeping wild.
+Feel free to share your #WildAtHome experiences with us, follow us on Twitter, Facebook and Instagram or contact us via e-mail and let us know what you've been up to, show us your pictures or photos and tell us how you've been keeping wild.

 Your Nature Diary